ravenOSS/douglas_richards_site/content/posts/Practical application of Chat-GTP for code development.md

 Use AWS Amplify framework for auth and DynamoDB backend services plus getting data from a crypto API graphql endpoint.

+Clearly needed two clients to connect to the two services.
+Question was how to use two Apollo clients with ApolloProvider?

 ## Chat with Chat-GTP

 djr@raveniot.com how do i use apollo graphql client with aws appsync dynamodb and with external graphql endpoint